pragmint/open-practices/practices/perform-automated-code-analysis.md

 ### [Job Satisfaction](/capabilities/job-satisfaction.md)

-Real-time feedback in editors and pull requests reduces context switching and increases developer confidence, which leads to greater job satisfaction and less costly employee turnover.
+When developers get timely, contextual feedback inside their normal workflow, they stay in flow and feel more effective.
+DORA's findings link that sense of control and autonomy with higher job satisfaction.